 The Human Services and Behavioral Health department prepares entry-level human service professionals as members of an inter-disciplinary team under clinical supervision.
 Duties may include client interviewing, crisis intervention and advocacy, activity therapy, group leadership and case management.
 The Mental Health Technology degree can be completed on a full-time or part-time basis with day and evening options available.
 If enrolled full-time, it is designed to be completed in five (5) semesters.
 It consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the web page.
-A cumulative GPA of 2.0 is required, as well as an informational interview during MHT 1101.
+A cumulative GPA of 2.0 is required, as well as an initial faculty advising appointment during MHT 1101.
 A grade of C or higher is required in all program courses.
 The practicum portion of the curriculum provides 420 hours of supervised experience.View Full Program Details

 Provides basic skills and knowledge for activity programming professionals who work in services for the aging population including long-term care facilities.
 Certificate meets the Ohio Board of Health requirement for education as activity program professional.
 National Council for Certified Activity Professionals awards a certificate for graduates.

 This series of courses is designed to meet the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for licensure.
 It is for individuals who have previously earned or are in the process of earning at least an Associate degree in behavioral science.View Full Program Details